MasterChef: The Professionals 2020 is finally here, with chefs set to showcase their skills on the 13th series. Meet the contestants!

 He then relocated from Gujarat to London 10 years ago – one of his first jobs was at Brasserie Blanc.

-Santosh has been a chef for 20 years, and got through to the semi-finals!
+Santosh has been a chef for 20 years, and got through to the final three!

 - MASTERCHEF: What does the winner get?
 Is there prize money?

-Jamaar Semper competed in the Craft Guild of Chefs National Chef of the Year competition in 2020, making it to the final.
+Jamaar Semper, 21, competed in the Craft Guild of Chefs National Chef of the Year competition in 2020, making it to the final.

-Looking at his Instagram, Jamaar regularly spends time in Bristol, and works at Lucknam Park Hotel & Spa in Chippenham.
+Jamaar regularly spends time in Bristol, and works as a junior sous chef at Michelin-star Lucknam Park Hotel & Spa in Wiltshire.

 He also won the Southwest Young Professional Chef of the Year in 2019.